orchest/orchest/docs/source/getting_started/quickstart.rst

 .. code-block:: bash

-   # Make sure to be in the root-level orchest directly.
+   # Make sure to be in the root-level orchest directory.
    ./orchest start

 For the quickstart we will create a new project named ``quickstart``.
 After creating the project, you